mnagatsuka/next-firebase-auth/docs/specifications/api/README.md

 ```

 ### `openapi/openapi.yml`
 This is the main entry point for the API specification.
 It references all paths and components using `$ref` to maintain a clean, modular structure.
 The API integrates with Firebase Authentication and supports blog post management with commenting functionality.
+Anonymous users are supported via Firebase anonymous auth for favoriting posts; creating posts requires a non-anonymous (normal) login.

 ### `openapi-schema-guideline.md`
 Contains detailed guidelines for maintaining consistent schema structure and naming conventions across the API specification. **Read this before modifying any schema files** - it covers essential patterns to prevent duplication errors and ensure clean code generation.